If you ever wondered how to cook rice in a clay pot, you are going to love this recipe. Get light, fluffy, and perfectly tender rice every time!

 - Vegan tofu meatballs: These moist and tender tofu meatballs make the perfect accompaniment, bringing enough protein to make it a complete meal.

-- Why should I cook rice in a clay pot?
 The main advantage of a clay pot is that it is porous, allowing the food to stay moist.
 I also personally think it adds a very subtle earthy/nutty flavor to the food.

-- Will this recipe work with brown rice?
-I haven't tried it yet, but unless you are using brown rice with a long cooking time (30-40 minutes), it should work.
+I haven’t tried it yet, but unless you are using brown rice with a long cooking time (30-40 minutes), it should work.

 If you own a clay pot, you should definitely try cooking rice in it!
 It yields moist and fluffy rice with a nuttier flavor!